marekmaskarinec/clengine/README.md

 # Unnamed Cli RPG engine in go
-A engine in go for creating cli RPG games.
+A library in go for creating cli RPG games.